ibrahimwaheed/Hi-Low-Game/README.md

 ### IV.
 Technical Details

 ##### Platform
+The platform that was used to code the program was REPL.IT as it was able to compile and execute the code without having to change the file to a .exe file.

 ##### Programming Language/Enviroment
 The language used to create the program was C++ this was because it enabled us to use an IDE which was extremely helpful as it allowed us to see if we were making any errors as we were coding which made it easier to spot mistakes as they are made which dramatically reduces the time taken to create a program as there won't be as much syntax errors.